28 Mar 2021

 And if you today are already a Christian, a child of God, and these evidences are what is seen in you, would you pray to God and ask Him to help you to develop more in these areas?
 So often we think Christianity is about how many great projects we can boast to others.
 Nope!
 I think Christianity, boil ... boiled down, is as simple as that: that I'm a sinner saved by grace, and God is changing my life for His glory.
 May that be true for you.

 Let's bow for a word of prayer together.

-And I pray for my brethren, who clearly could see these marks in their life, that they will abound in assurance; in joy and thankfulness towards You.
-And I pray as a church, whilst we are generally very attracted to spectacular works, may we today realize the importance of spiritual growth.
-Help us to be a generous; humble; loyal congregation people that we may glorify You.
-So bless Your people, We thank you in Jesus' Name.
+And I pray for my brethren, who clearly could see these marks in their life, that they will abound in assurance, in joy and thankfulness towards you.
+And I pray as a church, whilst we are generally very attracted to spectacular works, may we today realise the importance of spiritual growth.
+Help us to be a generous, humble, loyal congregation people that we may glorify you.
+So bless your people, We thank you in Jesus' name.
 Amen.

 We are looking for sermon transcribers/transcript reviewers.